hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-setup-existing-org.md

 - Run the following command that will retrieve locally all the metadatas of production org

-`sfdx hardis:org:retrieve:sources:dx --shape -u YOURSOURCEORGUSERNAME`
+`sf hardis:org:retrieve:sources:dx --shape -u YOURSOURCEORGUSERNAME`

 - In case you get an error:
   - Run the generate package xml command : [hardis:org:generate:packagexmlfull](https://sfdx-hardis.cloudity.com/hardis/org/generate/packagexmlfull/)